Learning procedure

 The students meet onsite an expert.
 An engineer visits the school and discusses with the students about technical and other stuff.
 The students interact by posing questions.

 We learned about bridges by an expert .
 A mechanical engineer visited our classroom.
-He told us about the 4 different types of bridges, the importance of a good forhead planning and the meaning of appropriate materials.
+He told us about the 4 different types of bridges, the importance of a good forehead planning and the meaning of appropriate materials.

 Activity 5: Design and Build Challenge